Couy Griffin

 Couy Dale Griffin (born 1973) is an American former politician who served from 2019 to 2022 as a county commissioner for District 2 of Otero County, New Mexico, which covers Tularosa, Three Rivers, La Luz, the western parts of Alamogordo, and the Mescalero Apache Reservation.
 In September 2022, Griffin was removed from office pursuant to the Insurrection Clause of the Fourteenth Amendment to the United States Constitution due to his actions in the January 6 United States Capitol attack, for which he was pardoned in January 2025.
 He is a member of the Republican Party.

 Tenure on the Otero County Commission

 In 2018, incumbent district 2 commissioner Susan Flores did not seek re-election, and Griffin joined the race to succeed her.
 On June 5, Griffin won the Republican primary with 708 votes (55%) against Christopher Rupp and Gregory Bose, who garnered 252 (20%) and 317 (25%) votes respectively.
 Griffin won the general election on November 6, 2018, with 3,090 votes (65%) against Democrat Christopher Jones with 1,635 votes.
 He took office in January 2019.

+In May 2020, Griffin stated and repeated the assertion that "the only good Democrat is a dead Democrat," while adding after applause that he spoke only in a political sense, "because the Democrat agenda and policy is anti-American right now."
+A week and a half later, his political action committee, Cowboys for Trump, tweeted out footage of the moment, which President Donald Trump retweeted.
+In an interview, Griffin expressed gratitude "that the president of the United States has my back."